 Petar Jandrić (PJ): In Words Made Flesh: Code, Culture, Imagination, you wrote: ‘Material creation from the word is an idea central to magic in all cultures; it is precisely what magic spells perform.
 Magic therefore is, at its core, a technology, serving the rational end of achieving an effect, and being judged by its efficacy.’
 (Cramer 2005: 14-15) Moving to the case of computer software, you continued: ‘The technical principle of magic, controlling matter through manipulation of symbols, is the technical principle of computer software as well.
 It isn’t surprising that magic lives on in software, at least nominally.’
 (Cramer 2005: 15) 16 years after you wrote these words, I would argue that the magical character of software beyond nominal; a typical case in the point are recommender systems that know our desires better than we do.
 Yet our time is radically different from the time of ancient shamans and religions.
 What are the defining features of today’s postdigital magic?

-Florian Cramer (FC): I am not sure whether ‘analog magic’ is a thing of the past – shamanism, for example, is still a global practice and embedded into everyday life in many parts of the world, including (prominently) the high-tech country South Korea.
+Florian Cramer (FC): I am not sure whether ‘analog magic’ is a thing of the past – shamanism, for example, is still a global practice and embedded into everyday life in many parts of the world, (prominently) including the high-tech country South Korea.
 Much of my knowledge of ethnological study of magic, beyond the Western hermetic tradition, came from studying with the literary scholar and author of Zaubertexte: Die Wiederkehr der Magie und die Literatur 1880–1945 Robert Stockhammer (2000).
 In the 1990s, in Robert’s seminar I read – among others – the anthropologist Stanley Jeyaraja Tambiah.
 Michael Oppitz’ documentary Shamans of the Blind Country and Lindsey Merrison’s documentary Friends in High Places on Nat spiritualism in Myanmar were eye-openers, and more recently social media videos on magical practices in the Philippines shared by my friend and collaborator Clara Balaguer.

 What I learned from Robert and took away from the other sources is that magic is, first of all, an everyday technology.
 In most places and situations, it is radically pragmatic and goal oriented.
 You perform an act of magic in order to achieve a specific objective, and the magic will ultimately be judged according to its efficacy.
 Conversely, software and algorithms are judged by their efficacy, but in many if not most cases without knowing how they internally work – a problem that becomes even more prominent with neural network/Deep Learning-based artificial intelligence (AI) where internal decision-making criteria of the software are, by default, opaque and very difficult to reconstruct.

 Here, the term ‘postdigital’ strikes me as still being useful – because from a postdigital perspective, you would no longer consider ‘analog’ magic and digital-algorithmic magic two different things.
 Instead, you would analyse them as one comprehensive phenomenon, perhaps using the methodologies and criteria of Tambiah rather than those of New Media Studies, or combining the two.
-In such an analysis, one may end up finding that the criterion of ‘analog’ versus ‘digital’ is not the most important – and that others, such as the relation between metaphysics and ontology in these acts and technologies, might be more interesting to investigate.
+In such an analysis, one may end up finding that the criterion of ‘analog’ versus ‘digital’ is not the most important – and that others, such as the relation between metaphysics and ontology in these acts and technologies, might be more relevant to investigate.

 PJ: Magic and belief have always been political, and the power of secular democratically elected leaders is closely tied to religion.
 [A good recent case in the point is Donald Trump and his relationship with Evangelical Christian movements in the US (McLaren 2020)].
 Instead of delving into daily politics, however, I would like to examine the political nature of algorithmic code at a deeper level, using your (now textbook) example of Richard Stallman and his Free Software movement.